 Do not hesitate to get in touch with us.

-With 11 time zones and an area spanning Asia, Europe and almost touching North America, Russia is the world’s largest country.
+Spanning 11 time zones and across Asia, Europe and almost reaching North America, Russia is the world’s largest country.
 With great size comes great diversity – be it Russia’s geographical vastness or the culture of its numerous ethnic groups.
 From top-notch cities to off-the-beaten-track destinations, a trip to Russia is nothing short of an adventure.

 Russia’s capital Moscow is a sophisticated city on the Moskva River.
 Known for its historical and architectural legacy, Moscow is dotted with a labyrinth of churches, cathedrals, fortresses and museums.
 This cosmopolitan city – located in the southwest region of Russia, is the best place to start your Russian exploration.
 Located in the heart of Moscow, the fortified complex of the Moscow Kremlin along with the adjacent Red Square are the most recognized symbols of not only the capital, but also Russia.
 Known as the founding site of Moscow, the Kremlin is the primary working residence of the country’s president.
 To the southern end of cobblestoned Red Square lies St Basil’s Cathedral – the most celebrated Christian monument in Moscow.
 Known for its beautiful architecture, the cathedral dates back to the 16th-century.
 Together with the Kremlin and Red Square, St Basil’s Cathedral is a UNESCO world heritage site.
 Russia is known for its communist history and various Soviet-era remains can be seen in its capital city.